angelaLazar/oauth-tutorial/index.md

 - url: /.*
   script: oauth-tutorial.app
     ```
-The syntax of this file is YAML.
-This file states the application version number, the python runtime environment with its API version and that the application is thread-safe so it can safely handle multiple requests at once.
+This YAML file states the application version number, the python runtime environment with its API version and that the application is thread-safe.

-1. Now that there is a request handler and configuration file, the application can now be run on the web server provided by the App Engine Python SDK.
+1. Now that there is a request handler and configuration file the application can be run on the web server provided by the App Engine Python SDK.

-  From your directory that contains your oauth-tutorial/ directory, run this command which gets your web server running:
+  Inside the oauth-tutorial/ directory, run this command which gets your web server running:
 `dev_appserver.py oauth-tutorial/`

-  Then, from your browser, navigate to:
+  Then from your browser navigate to:
 [http://localhost:8080/](http://localhost:8080/)

   You should see the “Success!” message from the python file.
 This means everything is running correctly.

 ## Register the application with GitHub

-To have an application interface with the GitHub API, it first needs to be registered with GitHub to identify where the requests for authorization are coming from.
-GitHub identifies applications with a **client_id** and **client_secret** it uniquely assigns to each application.
+To have an application interface with the GitHub API it needs to be registered with GitHub to identify where the authorization requests are originating.
+GitHub identifies applications using a unique `client_id` and `client_secret` for each application.

-To register your application:
+1. To register your application:

-1. Open the form to register a new application [here](https://github.com/settings/applications/new).
+Open the form to [register a new application](https://github.com/settings/applications/new).

 ![](http://i.imgur.com/aUkxWwt.png)

-1. For your **Application name**, enter what you would like your application to called, this does not need to be unique, this is the name the user will see when granting you the authorization.
-I named mine “GitHub OAuth Tutorial”
+**Application name**: this is what you would like your application to called, this field does not need to be unique.
+This is the name users see when granting authorization.
+It is named “GitHub OAuth Tutorial” in this tutorial.

-1. For your **Homepage URL**, right now we are still running our web server locally so enter: `http://localhost:8080
+**Homepage URL**: the web server is running locally so enter: `http://localhost:8080` (or the port number you are using)
-`

   This can be changed later if you choose to host your application.

-1. The **Application description** is an optional field you can use to provide further details about your application.
-Since this field is optional, let's leave it blank.
+**Application description**: an optional field you can use to provide further details about your application.
+It will currently will be left blank in this tutorial.

-1. The **Authorization callback URL** is the last field, this is a URL that GitHub will make requests back to our application during the authorization process.
-We will need to create a handler in our **oauth-tutorial.py** file to handle these responses, which we will do later on.
-Let’s call this /callback, so for this field enter: `http://localhost:8080/callback`
+**Authorization callback URL**: the URL GitHub will use to make requests back to our application during the authorization request.
+We will need to create a handler in our **oauth-tutorial.py** file for this, completed in later steps.
+Let’s call this `/callback`, so for this field enter: `http://localhost:8080/callback`

-1. Click the **Register Application** button and now your app is registered to talk to GitHub!
-You should see a Client ID and Client Secret.
+Click the **Register Application** button and now your app is registered to talk to GitHub!
+You should see a **Client ID** and **Client Secret**.

-## Getting the GitHub Authorization
+## Obtain GitHub Authorization

-Now that the application is registered, we need to put our new **client_id** and **client_secret** into our application to use in requests to GitHub.
-But we do not want these values in code that could be pushed up to GitHub, else other applications can use them to access our user's data.
-So one way to hide these values is to put them in a json file that will not be committed to GitHub.
+Now that the application is registered, we need to put our new **client_id** and **client_secret** into the application to use in requests to GitHub.
+These values need to be kept secret, so do not publish them in a GitHub repository.
+One way to protect these values is to put them in a json file that will not be committed to GitHub.

 1. Create a new json file in your oauth-tutorial directory, called **client_secrets.json**.
-Inside of it, put in your **client_id** and **client_secret** you got from registering your application.
+Include your **client_id** and **client_secret** received from registering your application.

     ```
 {